paul-friedl/paul-friedl.github.io/README.md

 Seminar "Constitutional Law I" (law of state institutions), Humboldt University Berlin, 2021

 ### Academic
+Organization of the "Rountable on Large Language Models, Law & Policy", hosted by the Information Law Institute @ NYU and the Center for Democracy and Technology, July 2023

 Organization of a conference and moderation of a discussion on AI regulation with Prof. Philipp Hacker and Prof. Mireille Hildebrandt, "Markets, Governance and European Law in the Algorithmic Era" Conference, July 2021

 Moderation of a panel discussion on electoral law, Law & Society Institute, Berlin, April 2021